Deterministic Verification for Java without Mocks or Scripts

 The Problem: Creating isolated tests is expensive and complex.
 Teams spend huge effort orchestrating containers (Docker/K8s), managing database schemas, and seeding test data.
 This "infrastructure tax" makes testing slow and drives up cloud costs.

 BitDive decouples test execution from physical infrastructure.
 By replaying recorded interactions (such as SQL result sets or API responses) directly from the trace, tests can run purely in memory, effectively mocking the full dependency environment.
-When you need a true end to end check, Integration Mode runs the same scenarios with real dependencies via Testcontainers.
+When you need real database verification, Testcontainers mode runs the same scenarios with a real database via Testcontainers while external APIs are still replayed from traces.

 BitDive supports a wide range of dependencies: JDBC (SQL) for capturing queries and result sets, HTTP/REST for virtualizing downstream API calls, Kafka and gRPC for messaging and high performance RPC interactions, Redis and NoSQL for capturing cache and datastore operations.